Consultation Paper on the Pricing Framework for Australian Residential Aged Care Services 2026–27

 When RADs need approval

-• higher than your current approved amount
+• you want to charge an amount that is higher than your currently approved amount

 Apply for RAD approval